noevazz/CCNA_200_301/sections/vlans.md

 ![](../img/pc2_replies_arp.gif)

 > When Switch0 recieves the ARP response of PC2 it now knows the mac address of PC2, Switch0 will add that mac address to its mac address table.\
-> PC1 will add the MAC address and IP address of PC2 to its ARP table.
+> Once PC1 recieves the packet forwared by Switch0 PC1 will add the MAC address and IP address of PC2 to its ARP table.

 Now PC1 knows the mac address of PC2, PC1 now can send an ICMP requests (ping) with all the information needed to PC2: